theodoregold/steam-market-crawler/README.md

 ### What is this?
-Not really a trader or gamer myself, but I wonder of Steam Market.
-Can I scan (scrape) and analyze it for profitable trades?
-Well, the idea is to scan market and find items that have large price fluctuations, so large you can make some money.
+Scan Steam marketplace and find items that have large price fluctuations.
+Find items that are undervalued.
+Profit?

+Example:
 Lets say there is a `Glock-18` that for the last 5 days has had a highest price of 2 EUR and lowest price of 1 EUR.
 Now steam markup is 15% of item price.
 That means there is 0,85 cents to be made.

 ### Getting started
-It's really straight forward.
-Just run it `npm install` to get dependencies and `node index.js` to start the app on `localhost:80`.
+It is really straight forward.
+Just run `npm install` to get dependencies and `node index.js` to start the app on `localhost:80`.

 ### Response
 Example response.